GrassMaster

 GrassMaster is a hybrid grass sports playing field surface composed of natural grass combined with artificial fibres.
 The method was developed and patented by Desso Sports from the Netherlands in 1993.
-This hybrid grass system is now marketed and further developed by Tarkett Sports after a takeover of Desso Sports and has been rebranded since as GrassMaster.
+This hybrid grass system is now marketed and further developed by Tarkett Sports after a takeover of Desso Sports and has since been re-branded as GrassMaster.

 Technology

-GrassMaster reinforces a natural grass pitch by vertically inserting 20 million polypropylene (PP) fibers into the soil equally spread over the entire playing field.
-The 20 cm long PP fibers are injected by computer-controlled machines, 18 cm deep so 2 cm remains above the surface.
-The PP fibers are inserted in a grid of about 2 x 2 cm.
-The grass roots entwine with the fibers and grow deeper and wider.
-The PP fibers above the surface are designed to ensure an even and stable surface.
+GrassMaster reinforces a natural grass pitch by vertically inserting 20 million polypropylene (PP) fibres into the soil equally spread over the entire playing field.
+The 20 cm long PP fibres are injected by computer-controlled machines, 18 cm deep so 2 cm remains above the surface.
+The PP fibres are inserted in a grid of about 2 x 2 cm.
+The grass roots entwine with the fibres and grow deeper and wider.
+The PP fibres above the surface are designed to ensure an even and stable surface.
 GrassMaster may be installed before seeding, after seeding or on grass sods.